 The best advice I ever ignored: "Behave yourself and be a good girl."

-What surprised me most about getting older: If you put the energy in the right places, it can be the most positive, fabulous, creative, strong, resilient time of your life.
+What surprised me most about getting older: If you put the energy in the right places, it can be the most fabulous, creative, strong, resilient time of your life.
 Even with a crumbling spine.

 Penelope Lane circular logo in blue.